How Uber and Lyft Skirted State Law to Avoid Paying Employees

 When California announced it was enforcing the rules of AB5 for ride-sharing companies, there was a major public conflict.
 Both Uber and Lyft threatened to pull their businesses out of the state.
 The two companies also filed an urgent legal appeal against the state's law.
 As a result, An appeals court granted a reprieve, allowing the companies to operate.
 The court is hearing oral arguments in the case in mid-October.

 The companies threatened that if the state enforces AB5, they may switch their models to include franchise-style operations in the state.
-This would include more oversight, including franchises that would then act as middlemen between the ride-sharing company and the drivers.
+Plus, this would consist of more oversight, including franchises that would act as middlemen between the ride-sharing company and the drivers.
 However, none of the proposals solve the underlying issues of Uber and Lyft's abusive company models.
 To be sure, this is nowhere near the end of the conflict over the role of these companies.

 California won't give up anytime soon, nor will the two ride-share giants.
 The legal battle over AB5 as a whole probably has just begun.
 I will continue writing about the 21st-century fight for worker's rights.
 It will not end anytime soon.
 Nor should the state back down.
 Furthermore, our current labor fight is similar to that of past generations.